fredblain/fredblain.org/content/pages/research.rst

     <a href="http://www.cosmat.fr/"><b>COSMAT</b></a> -- (October 2009 - October 2012)

     <p>Led by the LIUM, working with SYSTRAN and the <a href="https://www.inria.fr/en/">INRIA</a>, the project aimed at providing a collaborative translation service of scientific documents to the scientific community.
     The result of this project was planned to be hosted on the <a href="https://hal.archives-ouvertes.fr/">HAL</a>, an open archive where authors can deposit scholarly documents from all academic fields.
-    Independently of the characteristics bound to scientific documents (domain adaptation, entities recognition, etc.), the collaborative aspect of this project relied on both translated and reviewed versions of the scientific documents (PhD thesis, article, etc.) which are used to improve the quality of the machine translation system through a post-editing analysis.</p>
+    Independently of the characteristics bound to scientific documents (domain adaptation, entities recognition, etc.), the collaborative aspect of this project relied on both translated and reviewed versions of the scientific documents (PhD thesis, article, etc.) which are used to improve the quality of the machine translation system through an analysis based on post-editing.</p>

 .. container:: clearfix